-There are significant differences found for the UES questionnaire because AR technology tends to attract users' attention more easily than the traditional way.
-The application of AR technology can display the virtual replica of the cultural relics, while traditional paper reading can only simulate the original appearance of the cultural relics in mind through simple flat 2D pictures.
+Users found AR-based interaction interfaces more engaging than the traditional paper-based approach.
+The significant differences found for the UES questionnaire showed that AR technology tends to better attract and sustain users' attention in learning cultural artifacts.
+AR-based interfaces can display the virtual replica of the cultural artifacts with 3D graphics, which provide users with more visual details of artifact appearances.
+This is a distinguishing advantage of AR systems compared to the traditional paper-based approaches.

-Interaction also affects engagement.
-We have observed that users frequently operate mobile phones or objects when using Postcard and CubeMuseum, while when using Leaflet, the operation method is only simple page-turning operations.
-Participant also shared their subjective interpretations.
-Some participants feel that when using Postcard, they can sort the placement of Postcard freely according to their preferences.
-At the same time, they can choose to rotate the Postcard or the virtual screen due to personal preference.
-They say it is to observe the 3D model from multiple angles, which helps them observe the whole picture of the cultural relics in detail.
-Users also mentioned that turning CubeMuseum is more flexible and convenient than Postcard.
-It proved that AR arouses learning enthusiasm and promotes concentration.
+Aside from the visual display, interactions also affect engagement.
+We have observed that users had frequent interactions with the smartphone to rotate or scale an object when using Postcard and CubeMuseum, whereas the interactions with Leaflet was very limited.
+The sense of control also played an important role in user engagement with cultural artifacts.
+Some participants reported that one aspect they like Postcard is that they can sort the placement of Postcard freely according to their preferences.
+At the same time, they can choose to rotate the Postcard or adjust the smartphone camera’s perspective based on their personal preferences.
+Both ways allow them to observe the 3D model from multiple angles, which helps them obtain detailed looks as well as a comprehensive view of an artifact.
+Users also mentioned that they have a greater sense of control with the CubeMuseum than Postcard.
+This has contributed to their engagement with cultural artifacts.